Joseph Jérôme Siméon

-Life
+Early life

+Born in Aix-en-Provence, he was the son of Joseph-Sextius Siméon (1717–1788), a professor of Law and royal secretary for the parlement of Provence.

+Career

 Revolution

-Born in Aix-en-Provence, he was the son of Joseph-Sextius Siméon (1717–1788), a professor of Law and royal secretary for the parlement of Provence.
-Joseph Jérôme Siméon followed his father's profession, but he was a pursued under the Reign of Terror for his share in the Girondist movement in 1793, and only returned to France after the Thermidorian Reaction.
+Siméon followed his father's profession.

+He was pursued under the Reign of Terror for his share in the Girondist movement in 1793, and only returned to France after the Thermidorian Reaction.

 A deputy in the Council of the Five Hundred, he sided with the conservative side.
-In 1799, for protesting against the 18 Fructidor invasion of the chamber by Pierre François Augereau, he was imprisoned until the Napoleon Bonaparte's 18 Brumaire coup (9 November).
-In the Tribunate, Siméon had an important share in the preparation of the Napoleonic code, being rewarded by a seat in the Conseil d'État of the French Consulate.
+In 1797, for protesting against the Coup of 18 Fructidor, he was imprisoned until the Napoleon Bonaparte's Coup of 18 Brumaire (9 November).
+In the Tribunate, Siméon had an important share in the preparation of the Napoleonic Code, being rewarded by a seat in the Conseil d'État of the French Consulate.

 Empire and Restoration

 As a figure of the First French Empire, he was one of the commissioners sent in 1807 to organize the new Kingdom of Westphalia, and was premier of King Jérôme.
 He served the Bourbon Restoration as councillor of state and a Peer of France.
 In 1820, he was under-secretary of state for Justice, and in the next year Minister of the Interior until the fall of the Armand-Emmanuel Richelieu ministry (12 December 1821).

 A baron of the Empire, created count by the Restoration, he was admitted to the Academy of Political and Moral Sciences in 1832, and in 1837 he became president of the Cour des Comptes.

+Death

 He died in Paris aged 93.
 His daughter Eleonora married General Giuseppe Lechi.